kinggodhj/How-Positive-Are-You-Text-Style-Transfer-using-Adaptive-Style-Embedding/README.md

 ### Other settings

 To improve the PPL scores, I've tried a lot of options.

-Below two options are meaningful
+Below two options are meaningful (Performance comparison table below).

+Using these options improves the PPL score, but slightly degrades style transfer performance (See the example table below).

-1) Using the pre-trained word embeddings from GPT-2
+1) Using the pre-trained word embeddings from GPT-2 (called as PE)

    Fluency is reflected by PPL score.